laxatzi/blogPostCode/CSS/transitions/transitions.md

 ## Understanding Transition Properties

-Transitions are done with the transition-\* family of properties.
+Transitions use the transition-\* family of properties.

 By using the sub-properties below, we can manipulate each component of the transition.